Today's Articles

 Young Estelle received a teaching certificate from Prairie View State Normal and Industrial College (now Prairie View A&M University) but decided to move into nursing after being nearly killed in a violent incident while teaching at a public school.
 She joined the first nursing class of St. Louis City Hospital #2 (later Homer G. Phillips Hospital) and became a head nurse there after graduating in 1923.
 In 1926 or 1927, she moved to Kansas City, Missouri, to teach at the Lincoln School of Nursing.
 She attended summer sessions at Teachers College, Columbia University, and eventually attended as a full-time student with a scholarship from the Rosenwald Fund.

 Then, in 1934, Estelle Massey Riddle Osborne (who, three years earlier, had become the first Black to obtain a master's degree in nursing) was elected president of the National Association of Colored Graduate Nurses (NACGN).
 She worked with Mabel K. Staupers for over a decade, lobbying for greater recognition of Black nurses.
-In 1943, she was appointed as a consultant to the National Nursing Council for War Service.
-In this role, she recruited student and graduate nurses and acted as a liaison to nursing schools, working to change discriminatory policies.
-By the end of World War II, 20 new nursing schools had begun admitting Black students, the Cadet Nurse Corps had inducted 2,000 Black members, and bans on Black nurses had been rescinded by both the Army and Navy.
+1943, she was appointed a consultant to the National Nursing Council for War Service.
+In this role, she recruited student and graduate nurses and liaised with nursing schools, working to change discriminatory policies.
+By the end of World War II, 20 new nursing schools had begun admitting Black students, the Cadet Nurse Corps had inducted 2,000 Black members, and both the Army and Navy had rescinded bans on Black nurses.

-In 1945 she became the first Black instructor at New York University's Department of Nursing Education.
-In 1954 she became an Associate Professor of Nursing Education at the University of Maryland.
+In 1945, she became the first Black instructor in the Department of Nursing Education at New York University.
+In 1954, she became an Associate Professor of Nursing Education at the University of Maryland.
 Estelle Massey Riddle Osborne died on December 12, 1981.
 Inducted into the ANA Hall of Fame, the Nurses' Education Fund established the Estelle Massey Osborne Memorial Scholarship (1982).

 To Become a Registered Nurse